Many companies want to attract and keep employees from all genders, realizing the benefits of having a diverse staff.

 A LinkedIn Study on Women and AI

-This study found that in the last 5 years, there has been a rise in the number of women working in the AI industry.
-Since 2016, there has been an improvement in hiring women for leadership roles in Canada and the US, with an increase of around 5 and 4%, respectively.
+In the past 5 years, more women have started working in the AI industry.
+Since 2016, the number of women in leadership roles in Canada increased by about 5%, and in the US, it increased by about 4%.
 This growth is faster than the overall increase in women in leadership positions.
-The tech industry has also shown progress, with more women being hired for leadership positions.
+The tech industry has also hired more women for leadership roles, showing progress in this area.

 Similarly, Indeed has witnessed a 6.5% increase in women leaders globally.
 Employees who identify as women now comprise 41.9% of the global workforce.
 36% are in leadership posts, and 30.2% are in technical roles.